If you are new to R or are having trouble understanding the code in

 and its application is demonstrated

-10: Working with roster and position data.
+in [Example 10: Working with roster and position data].

 Application Examples